fumitti/PangPacketSniffer/README.md

 # PangPacketSniffer
 Monitor, decrypt, categorize and store Pang communications on the network.

-Maybe need Npcap on Windows.
+need Npcap or libpcap. (see SharppCap https://github.com/chmorgan/sharppcap)

 # License
 PangCrypt library includes GPLv2, this program is also GPLv2.